Taazar/Python-3-Practise/README.md

 - Factorial Calculator: A script that has two different functions, both of which find the factorial of the number you input.
 The first uses iteration and the second uses recursion.

+- List Checker: Takes a preset list and prints all the values in it that are smaller than 5 and then smaller than the input from the user.

 - Multiply List by 1.1: Multiplies a set list by 1.1 and outputs the resulting list.
 Two different functions, one uses for and the other uses list compression.

 - Name Guessing: Allows you to guess the name set in the code for as long as you want until you guess the name correctly, also provides output messages to tell you when youre wrong nd correct.